prefix-dev/rattler-build-conda-compat/docs/RELEASING.md

 5. Push to remote and see if CI is green. *if not*: either make changes in a seperate PR (if big), or here (if small).
 6. Build an sdist using `pixi r build_sdist`.
 This needs to succeed.
 7. Create a tag `git tag v{version}` `git push --tags`.
-8. Create the release on github and generate release notes, update the generated sdist.
+8. Create the release on github and generate release notes, upload the generated sdist.